 Jelurida is another example of a project of a decentralized autonomous organization (DAO).
 Initially, it started with the Nxt blockchain.
 Later on, it changed to a JAVA based platform named Ardor.
 Ardor is capable of creating custom blockchains.
 It provides a marketplace for connecting multiple blockchains and tokenization and voting facilities as well.
 In short, it has all the facilities needed for decentralization.
 The tokens are separated from the transactional coins; so, it provides a gap between authority and agreement.

 The open-source community has another blockchain platform that is bringing DAO projects in the market.
 Aragon is one such project.
 It is working to build a “plug and play” company set-up.
 This can automatically create many starting steps for a new business.

 The Colony is another project of the open-source community.
 It removes the corporate hierarchy focus on the work done and the quality of the work done.
 It decides on the awarding of tokens based on these two aspects.

 A decentralized autonomous organization (DAO) still has a long way to go to be fully autonomous.
 The advancement of artificial intelligence will boost the advancement of DAO.
 Many companies use the DAO platforms to get a headstart on their business.

 These points about the decentralized autonomous organization (DAO) and blockchain might answer some questions.
 Still, they raise new ones for you – What are the resources for an aspiring Blockchain developer?
 What is the scope in this field?
 And most importantly, how to build a career in blockchain?

-Here’s a simple solution to your question: upGrad provides a PG Certification program in Blockchain Technology and an Executive Program in Blockchain Technology Management that may guide you on the right path in building a career.
+Here’s a simple solution to your question: upGrad provides a Advanced certificate program in blockchain technology and an Executive Program in Blockchain Technology Management that may guide you on the right path in building a career.
 These courses will explain the need for Blockchain Technology and further steps to gather knowledge in this domain.